ashujava/dit-interview-project/README.md

 # dit-interview-project
-This would have all the public repos for general public use with no copyright
+This would be a public repo for general public use with no copyright